 The College of Education, Health, and Human Services (CEHHS) promotes the preparation and continuing development of exemplary teachers, administrators, and health and human service practitioners and leaders.

 To achieve its mission, the College of Education, Health, and Human Services draws upon a broad assortment of institutional resources, including staff and programs in other colleges of the university.
-Additionally, the facilities of local school districts, other public agencies and private corporations are regularly utilized to provide students with a rich spectrum of laboratory experiences.
+Additionally, the facilities of local school districts, other public agencies and private corporations are regularly utilized to provide students with a rich spectrum of experiential learning opportunities.

-Three key elements in the university’s metropolitan vision are core concerns and central foci of academic programs, faculty scholarship and outreach activities of the College of Education, Health, and Human Services:
+A central focus of the academic programs, faculty scholarship and outreach activities of the College of Education, Health, and Human Services is our commitment to:

 - addressing racial and ethnic discrimination, and